hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Retrieve a tax calculation

-The software will need to use that Calculation ID when calling each endpoint within the [Individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api).
+The software will need to use that Calculation ID when calling each endpoint within the [Individual Calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0).

 A calculation result once created (excluding metadata) is an immutable calculation that provides a calculation result at a particular point in time.
 Any further income updates will require a new calculation to be triggered.

-The [individual calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api) allows the software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:
+The [Individual Calculations API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api) allows the software to, choose which elements of the tax calculation it wants to retrieve and play back to the customer:

-* [list self-assessment tax calculations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_list-self-assessment-tax-calculations_get_accordion) for a given National Insurance number (NINO) and tax year
+* [List Self Assessment Tax Calculations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#List%20Self%20Assessment%20Tax%20Calculations) for a given National Insurance number (NINO) and tax year
-* [trigger a self-assessment tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_trigger-a-self-assessment-tax-calculation_post_accordion) for a given tax year.
+* [Trigger A Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Trigger%20a%20Self%20Assessment%20Tax%20Calculation) for a given tax year.
 The software must use the trigger a self-assessment tax calculation endpoint to inform HMRC that the user has finished submitting their information.
 As a response, HMRC will provide a Calculation ID (calculationId).
 * The triggering of the tax calculation will mark the obligation as fulfilled, if HMRC has data covering the whole period.
-* [retrieve high-level calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-metadata_get_accordion) for a given CalculationID
+* [Retrieve Self Assessment Tax Calculation Metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Metadata) for a given CalculationID
-* [retrieve the calculated Income Tax and National Insurance contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated_get_accordion) for a given NINO and Calculation ID
+* [Retrieve Self Assessment Tax Calculation Income Tax and NICs Calculated](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Income%20Tax%20and%20NICs%20Calculated) for a given NINO and Calculation ID
-* [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID
+* [Retrieve Self Assessment Tax Calculation Taxable Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Taxable%20Income) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID
-* [retrieve the allowances, deductions and reliefs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-allowances-deductions-and-reliefs_get_accordion) that exist for the self-assessment tax calculation for a given NINO and Calculation ID
+* [Retrieve Self Assessment Tax Calculation Allowances, Deductions and Reliefs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Allowances,%20Deductions%20and%20Reliefs) that exist for the self-assessment tax calculation for a given NINO and Calculation ID
-* [retrieve the end-of-year Income Tax and National Insurance contribution estimates](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-end-of-year-estimate_get_accordion) for a given NINO and Calculation ID
+* [Retrieve Self Assessment Tax Calculation End Of Year Estimate](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20End%20Of%20Year%20Estimate) for a given NINO and Calculation ID
-* [retrieve 'info', 'warning' and 'error' level messages](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_retrieve-self-assessment-tax-calculation-messages_get_accordion) linked to a Calculation ID
+* [Retrieve Self Assessment Tax Calculation Messages](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Retrieve%20Self%20Assessment%20Tax%20Calculation%20Messages) linked to a Calculation ID

 Notes:

 * it can take around 5 seconds for the tax calculation response to be ready to retrieve, please wait at least 5 seconds before retrieving the calculation or you may get an error
-* the self-assessment tax calculation endpoints under the Individual Calculations API will replace the tax calculation endpoints under the existing [Self Assessment API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0)
+* the self-assessment tax calculation endpoints under the Individual Calculations API will replace the tax calculation endpoints under the existing [Self Assessment API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/)
 * the endpoints under the existing Self Assessment API will be supported until 31th July 2020, after that only the Individual Calculations API will be supported
 * it is possible to return both in-year and final declaration calculations using these endpoints.
 An in-year calculation is worked out if the calculation was triggered by the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint